-Remote access is convenient because it allows a user to access your laptop using your administrator login and password.
+Remote access for your macOS is convenient because it allows a user to access your laptop using your administrator login and password.
 This is a convenient tool in certain situations where you might not be able to physically access your computer.
 But leaving this feature on could be negligent.

 The security of your laptop is determined by reducing the “surface area of attack” by malicious actors.
 The remote access option being left on all the time just leaves you and your company more vulnerable to a potential attack.